 1] Cloud security threats

 As more companies adopt digital transformation, cloud migration has gained precedence.
-The global cloud services market is expected to reach $1 trillion in 2024 at a CAGR of 15.7%.
 However, this rapid cloud migration strategy has opened up businesses to many security threats and potential crimes.
 Cloud storage misconfiguration, inconsistent data deletion, and low visibility and access control measures have increased the cloud security vulnerabilities.

 2] Phishing attacks

 A phishing attack is one where the hacker emails you links or attachments, pretending to be someone familiar, say your boss or bank, but with an altered email address.
-They may ask you to give your personal information like your account details etc. Phishing attacks can lead to the loss of company-sensitive information, credential theft, ransomware attacks, and security breaches.
+They may ask you to give your personal information like your account details etc. Phishing attacks can result in the loss of sensitive company information, credential theft, ransomware attacks, and security breaches.
 Cybercriminals manage to create phishing attacks via the company’s cloud applications.
-Also, since this type of cybercrime is still new, it can take advantage of the employee’s trust in the company.
-Companies should take advantage of the latest email phishing software and give relevant employees training to guard against such attacks.
+Additionally, since this type of cybercrime is relatively new, it can exploit the employee’s trust in the company.
+Companies should utilize the latest email phishing software and provide relevant employees with training to protect against such attacks.

 3] Internet of Things (IoT) Threats

-With the digital revolution, there is an increase in the usage of IoT devices like smart security systems, smart fitness trackers, that are vulnerable to cybersecurity threats.
+With the digital revolution, there is an increase in the usage of IoT devices like smart security systems and smart fitness trackers, which are vulnerable to cybersecurity threats.
 The year 2020 showed us the IoT botnet.
 The botnet was added to vulnerable access control systems, especially in office buildings.
 If an employee enters such an office building via keycard swipe or fingerprint recognition, the infected system would put the employee’s data at risk.

 4] Deepfakes

-A Deepfake cybersecurity threat uses artificial intelligence and machine learning to manipulate an existing image or video of a person to show something that has not happened.
+A Deepfake cybersecurity threat utilizes artificial intelligence and machine learning to manipulate an existing image or video of a person, making it appear as though something that has not happened has occurred.
 Such deepfake activity is used to commit fraud via synthetic identities and, it has led to the existence of deepfake-as-a-service companies.
 Deepfakes have also been instrumental in creating more sophisticated phishing scams leading to business losses.

 5] Remote work threats

 With the start of the pandemic, there has been an unprecedented rise in the number of remote workers.
-2021 also saw several organizations opting for permanent work from home that led to an increase in hacker threats.
+We have also seen several organizations opting for permanent work from home, which has led to an increase in hacker threats.

-Remote work is greatly missing the layer of network perimeter security, usually existing in office building infrastructures.
-Hence, hackers can quickly break through the remote working environment by interfering with the VPNs that are improperly secured and hack the company servers.
+Remote work greatly misses the layer of network perimeter security, usually existing in office building infrastructures.
+Hence, hackers can quickly break through the remote working environment by exploiting improperly secured VPNs and accessing company servers.
 It leads to vulnerabilities to company-sensitive information.

 6] Insider security threats